Who We Are

 Shai J Lauros

-Shai Lauros, Principal and Managing Director, OCOPOS, leads the firm’s strategy and development, and serves as the managing director of community development, housing and planning activities.
+Shai Lauros, Principal and Managing Director, OCOPOS, leads the firm’s strategy and development, and serves as the managing director of community development, social impact, housing and planning activities.
 Previously, as National Health Program Director at LISC National (Local Initiatives Support Corporation), Shai oversaw the health and community development initiatives of the organization, spanning national efforts and local work with over 30 cities and rural counties across 44 states.
 Shai's previous consulting and advisory work spanned strategic planning, development and policy initiatives with a focus on sustainability and equity to create local and regional economic generators and healthy environments.
 This work includes the Robert Wood Johnson Foundation's Invest Health initiative with The Reinvestment Fund and Bennett Midland, as well as several sustainable community development projects in New York.

 Previously, as Director of Community Development at Cypress Hills Local Development Corporation (CHLDC), a 600 person agency with 22 offices across Cypress Hills and East New York, Shai oversaw the sustainable real estate development of affordable housing, community facilities, commercial and manufacturing space; the property and asset management of CHLDC's 31 building portfolio; and Cypress Hills Verde, the neighborhood-wide sustainability initiative spanning sustainable economic development, neighborhood planning and programming - including the public health initiatives of food access and wellness, urban agriculture, healthy homes and community energy efficiency projects - with a focus on M/WBEs, local labor and supplies, workforce development, supportive services and integrated school and educational programs.